Virat58143/Appletree-infotech/README.md

 The Fees Management Portal is a complete web-based solution for institutes.

-It manages student admission, fee collection, installment tracking, and receipt generation.
+It manages student admission, fee collection, installment , and receipt generation.

 The portal is designed with two types of logins: Admin & Student.